 What: Oreo Cheesecake Freakshake

 Why: Chains often get a bad rep, but Byron is one chain we can get fully on board with, not least because of its winning contribution to London’s freakshake scene.
-This teetering dessert drink comprises of a vanilla and chocolate milkshake, slathered in chocolate sauce and whipped cream, topped with a slice of Oreo cheesecake AND an Oreo ice cream sandwich.
+This teetering dessert drink comprises a vanilla and chocolate milkshake, slathered in chocolate sauce and whipped cream, topped with a slice of Oreo cheesecake AND an Oreo ice cream sandwich.
 The idea is to mash it all in but if you’re determined to be dainty, you could take the toppings off and eat them separately.
 Top tip: to avoid a sugar-induced headache, we recommend eating something savoury (eg, a burger and chips) before diving into this creamy deliciousness.

 Where: Across the UK